karmaresearch/vlog/README.md

 using the "load" command of Vlog.
 From the "example" directory:

-    ../vlog load -f ttl -i indexDir
+    ../vlog load -i ttl -o indexDir

 will create a directory "indexDir" with an index for the dataset in the "ttl" directory (which, in this case, is a small 1 university LUBM dataset).

-Materializing this dataset with for instance the LUBM1\_LE rules can then be accomplished with:
+To materialize this dataset with for instance the LUBM1\_LE rules, first an EDB layer configuration file "edb.conf" needs to be created, with the following content:

+EDB0\_predname=TE
+EDB0\_type=Trident
+EDB0\_param0=indexDir

+This specifies that the EDB predicate name is "TE", that the EDB layer name = "Trident", and that the dataset can be found in the directory "indexDir".

+Then, the materialization can be created with the following command:

-    ../vlog mat -i indexDir --rules dlog/LUBM1_LE.dlog
+    ../vlog mat -e edb.conf --rules dlog/LUBM1_LE.dlog

 The result can be stored on disk by adding the flags: